 The other type of enhancement we can drive is through incremental innovation.

 Unlike improvement innovation, in incremental innovation we are changing the customer’s experience of the service.
 For example, we could be introducing a new payment method.

 In terms of the model, we are substituting or introducing new external characteristics.
 And that can require the user to gain new competences.
 Which we need to help with.
 Changing external characteristics is likely to require adding or substituting technical and/or organisational competences.

 The last way we discover service innovations is by extending the service.

 3. Extending a service

 So one form of service innovation is to incorporate services you depend upon into your core.
-Just as Amazon are doing with deliveries.
+Just as Amazon is doing with deliveries.
 Similar to this you might make alliances with other services to minimise barriers to your service.
 We’ll look at how supermarket delivery to your fridge has done this.
 And finally, you may extend your service by splitting it and spinning it off.

 3a.
 Extend by incorporating services